-A Gap Year can actually be a huge boost to your CV and your professional career if you spin it right.
+A gap year, especially one where you can demonstrate you have built and developed useful skills, can be a huge boost to your CV and your professional career.
+If you spin it right.

 Some of the world’s biggest employers are increasingly viewing backpacking as a viable and useful pursuit.
 Some are even offering flexible working conditions to take into account employees dreams of travel, and many universities are now even offering course credit for time spent on a gap year.

-Potential employers really are starting to come round to the common held truth that backpackers gain a range of tangible and intangible benefits on the road that make them more valuable employees.
+Potential employers really are starting to come round to the common held truth that backpackers gain a range of tangible and intangible benefits on the road, hard and soft skills that make them more valuable employees.

 Waxing lyrical on multiculturalism and travel-enhanced communication skills gained through years of travel is one thing, soft skills are all well and good after all, but backpacking can also result in tangible skills to list on a CV.